Aquafina-water-bottle/jp-mining-note/docs/docs/setupyomichan.md

 ---

 # Make an example card!
+TODO re-record with renji's texthooker, and show result card

 At this point, you should be able to make cards with Yomichan!

 ??? example "Click here to show some example Japanese sentences."